turnkeylinux-apps/tkldev/docs/setup.rst

 TurnKey's bootstrap is similar to the bootstrap filesystem created by Debian's debootstrap tool, except it is slightly smaller and more efficient.
-Other then that there is nothing TurnKey specific about it so you can roll your own if you don't want to use the bootstrap tarballs TurnKey provides for convenience.
+Other then that there is nothing TurnKey specific about it so you can roll your own (e.g., with Debian's debootstrap) if you prefer not to use the bootstrap tarballs TurnKey provides for convenience.

 Manual setup::